Do you trade with your friends or become friends with your trading partners? A case study in the G1 cryptocurrency: Introduction

+Since the introduction of the blockchain in 2008 \cite{Satoshi}, the number and diversity of applications relying on this technology has been continuously growing \cite{Al-Saqaf} \cite{Hileman}.
+Although Bitcoin is still a benchmark cryptocurrency \cite{Hileman} \cite{Gohwong}, many new currencies relying on different kinds of blockchains have been introduced since then \cite{Gohwong}.

+Understanding the growth and popularity of cryptocurrencies is non-trivial, but social ties seem to play a key role.
+This is not surprising since currencies enable transactions between individuals, and for these transactions to actually happen, some kind of pre-existing tie is often required.
+In the early age of cryptocurrencies, actually, specific platforms were forming the bulk of these media.
+Cryptocurrencies then relied on social media to boost their growth and facilitate interactions.

-The $\breve{G}1$ \cite{g1} cryptocurrency under study in this paper relies on explicit social ties to strengthen the robustness of the system.
-It maintains an accurate network of identified users with reliable social ties, and uses it for monetary growth.
+The $\tilde{G}1$ \cite{g1} cryptocurrency goes further: it relies on social ties to strengthen the robustness of the system.
+It maintains an accurate network of identified users with reliable social ties, and use it for monetary growth.
 This offers a unique opportunity to study the interplay between financial transactions and social ties between human beings.